syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Set custom blur intensity

-The SfPopup allows to customize the blur effect by setting the `SfPopup.PopupStyle.BlurIntensity` property to `PopupBlurIntensity.Custom` and the `SfPopup.PopupStyle.BlurRadius`, which sets the blur effect based on the specified value.
+The SfPopup allows customization of the blur effect by setting the `SfPopup.PopupStyle.BlurIntensity` property to `PopupBlurIntensity.Custom` and the `SfPopup.PopupStyle.BlurRadius`, which adjusts the blur effect according to the specified value.

 {% tabs %}